 Let’s start with the things you’re ready to part from.

-1. The things you can throw away right now
+1. Things you can find when decluttering – the ones you can throw away right now

 These are the easy things.
 The ones you can bin straight away and bank on that feeling of achievement for having made a quick decision about something that feels good.